Also known as

 What does it look like?

-Erect, evergreen shrub to 1-2+ m with stems that are woody, brittle, and densely hairy when young.
+Erect, evergreen shrub (<1-2+ m) with stems that are woody, brittle, and densely hairy when young.
 Fragrant, needle-like leaves (3-7 mm long) grow in whorls of 3-4 with the margins rolled under and touching, concealing the undersurface.
-Densely arranged clusters of bell-shaped, white (pink when in bud) flowers (3-5 mm long) at the end of stems are produced from March to December, followed by a hairless seed capsule (3 mm long) containing many tiny seeds.
+Densely arranged clusters of bell-shaped, white (pink when in bud) flowers (3-5 mm long) at the end of stems (Mar-Dec), followed by a hairless seed capsule (3 mm long) containing many tiny seeds.

 Are there any similar species?